How Many Credits Do You Need to Graduate College?

 The number of credits needed to graduate from college depends on what degree you want to earn.
 Each degree has a different credit requirement, takes a different length of time to complete and presents different opportunities for the focus of study and career advancement.

-There are a lot of things to consider when earning your college degree.
-For example, is the time it takes to earn a degree a primary factor?
-Are you concerned about the overall cost?
-Do you have any credits you can transfer?
-When deciding on which degree you should earn, having a solid understanding of what your options are will help you choose what’s best for you.
+When deciding on which degree you should earn, having a solid understanding of your options will help you choose what’s best for you.

 How Many Credits Do You Need for an Associate Degree?

-Associate degrees are usually 60 credits or around 20 courses.
-This degree usually takes two years to complete.
-Courses in an associate degree program are focused on general education to prepare you for a bachelor’s program, as well as courses teaching more specific knowledge if you’re studying to enter a particular field.
+Courses in an associate degree program are focused on general education, as well as more specific knowledge if you’re studying to enter a particular field.

 For example, an Associate of Arts in Liberal Arts provides a broader academic base than an Associate of Science in Accounting, which will have courses specifically chosen to prepare you for working in a financial department or an accounting position.
-However, whether general or career-specific, you’ll still need around 60 credits to graduate with an associate degree.

 The 60 credits you earn from an associate degree program can be transferred to a bachelor's degree, drastically reducing the time it takes to complete a bachelor's program.